-CONGRATULATIONS TO OUR 2020 CLEVELAND CLINIC SPORTS MEDICINE COURAGE AWARD WINNER: CAMRYN COLAHAN
+CONGRATULATIONS TO OUR 2021 CLEVELAND CLINIC SPORTS MEDICINE COURAGE AWARD WINNER: ROBBIE BOYCE

-Camryn will be honored during the virtual 21st Greater Cleveland Sports Awards on March 4, 2021 where a full video of her journey will be revealed.
+Robbie will be honored during Sports Awards on March 23, 2022 when a full video of his journey will be revealed.

 2019: Skylar Scarnecchia, Champion Township, Basketball and Track & Field

 2017: Samer Babi, North Olmsted, Football - SamerStrong Memorial Foundation

 2013: Courteney Belmonte, Westlake, Competitive Cheerleading

 2010: Olivia Warhop, Hathaway Brown School, Swimming & Soccer

 2009: Gyasi Cooper, St. Ignatius High School, Track & Field